Amsterdam/contrib-guide/docs/code.md

 ## Line Length

-Prefer lines under 80 characters, but if it increases readability don't be afraid to go up to 120 characters.
-Even longer lines should be marked as errors by a linter tool.
+Prefer lines under 80 characters. the absolute exception Even longer lines should be marked as errors by a linter tool.
 Keep in mind that humans are better at reading narrow columns of text and some developers like to have two windows open side-by-side.